devp/project-tak-tourney-adhoc/ROADMAP.md

 ## Required before end of group stage / before the knockout stage

-1. Allow setting exceptions (ignoring/overriding API results, invalid games, games that aren't in the DB for some reason, player withdrawals).
+1. [partial] Allow setting exceptions (ignoring/overriding API results, invalid games, games that aren't in the DB for some reason, player withdrawals).

 2. Implement the other tie-breakers - SB and especially blitz games since that